jakubjanak2004/messenger-repo/README.md

 This page should be considered as the Product documentation, therefore usage of the web application is explained on this page.

-Code is also saved in Semestralka folder in the box above.
+Code is also saved in Semestralka folder in the folder above.

-For more information about the code used check the
+More information about the code is here:
 - [Programmer documentation](https://github.com/jakubjanak2004/messenger-repo/blob/main/ProgrammerDocumentation.md)
 - [Automatically generated documentation](https://zwa.toad.cz/~janakja5/Semestralka/docs/api/)

-# Important Links:
+## Important Links:

 - Hosted Application: [ZWA Server Link](https://zwa.toad.cz/~janakja5/Semestralka/login.php)
 - Programmer Documentation [Programmer Docs Link](https://github.com/jakubjanak2004/messenger-repo/blob/main/ProgrammerDocumentation.md)